Blocked Gibbs sampler for hierarchical Dirichlet processes: Simulation Study

-For CRF and SS\footnote{Code taken from \href{https://github.com/aaamini/hdpslicer}{aaamini/hdpslicer} with minor modifications to fit a hierarchical univariate Gaussian mixture model.}, we use the same hyperparameter specifications and set the initial number of clusters at $L$.
-Since SS does not assume a prior on $\alpha_0$, we explore its performance by considering three different choices for it as 0.1, 1 and mean of our chosen gamma prior \ie \ $10$.
-We run all the algorithms considering $n = 50, 100, 200$ and collect $M = 1000$ posterior samples after a burn-in of $500$ samples for each $n$.
+For CRF, we noted robust performance across different choices of initial number of clusters and consequently set it at $L$ for our simulations.
+For uBGS, truncation level for both the global and local clusters are set at $L$.
+Hyperparameter specifications are kept the same across all competing algorithms.
+Since SS does not assume a prior on $\alpha_0$, we explore its performance by considering three different choices for it as 0.1, 1 and mean of our chosen gamma prior \ie $10$.
+We run all the algorithms considering $n = 50, 100, 200$ and collect $M = 1000$ posterior samples after a burn-in of $2000$ samples for each $n$.
 Posterior estimates are summarized over $50$ simulation replicates.
-Code for implementing our method is available at the repository, \href{https://github.com/das-snigdha/blockedHDP}{das-snigdha/blockedHDP}.
-Since both clustering as well as mixing of the Markov chain is challenging under multimodal densities with overlapping clusters, we present the results of (i), while deferring (ii) to \S\ref{distinctclusters} of the Supplement.
+Code for implementing our method is available at the GitHub repository, \href{https://github.com/das-snigdha/blockedHDP}{das-snigdha/blockedHDP}.